RandyMoore/mySite/blog_entries/2019-12-01-Keeping It DRY With OAS.md

 emerge from self-organizing teams.

 ## An Example You Can Play With
-This example demonstrates generating a Javascript SDK and a Flask server from an [OAS](https://github.com/RandyMoore/OAS/blob/master/openapi/oas.yaml).
+Here is an example demonstrating generation of a Javascript SDK and a Flask server from an [OAS](https://github.com/RandyMoore/OAS/blob/master/openapi/oas.yaml).
 It includes a simple demo showing usage of the Javascript SDK to fetch a resource from the server.
-Additionally, an example is provided for how to generate a stand alone server provding a Swagger UI page to document the API per the declared OAS. https://github.com/RandyMoore/OAS
+Additionally, an example is provided for how to generate a stand alone server hosting a Swagger UI page to document the API per the declared OAS. https://github.com/RandyMoore/OAS